All in-person Extension meetings, events and classes are canceled through May 31.

 Tip: Consider when to use an internal or external facilitator

 Groups need meetings that make progress, and good facilitation can make this possible.
 A skilled facilitator, or process manager, designs an effective process and guides the discussion so that it gets results.
 Facilitators can be either internal to your group, or external.
 Both types have advantages and disadvantages.
-In this tip sheet, we discuss the pros and cons of both.
-We answer the question:

 Internal and external facilitation